-- A small alter to perform an offering to the deity.
+- A small altar to perform an offering to the deity.

 - Rooms for storage of temple equipment.

 The architecture of the Romans and their achievements is finely seen in the Pantheon.
-The concrete technology, the clear geometry that assumes universal significance, the huge scale, stands as an evidence of human creativity.
+The concrete technology, the clear geometry that assumes universal significance, and the huge scale, stand as evidence of human creativity.

-Suburban villas illustrates the ancient Roman culture and heritage, also representing seats of power.
+Suburban villas illustrate the ancient Roman culture and heritage, also representing seats of power.

-One of the finest example of the huge and elaborate baths were the Baths of Caracalla.
+One of the finest examples of huge and elaborate baths was the Baths of Caracalla.
 A sense of luxury was expressed with astonishing engineering creativity and ornately decorated interiors.
-Beautiful mosaics, marble and sculptures adorn the walls and floors of the Baths of Caracalla.
+Beautiful mosaics, marble, and sculptures adorn the walls and floors of the Baths of Caracalla.
 It also contained shops, restaurants, exercise yards, libraries, lecture halls, and reading rooms surrounded by spacious gardens filled with sculptures.

 Roman Architecture, thus provided the most magnificent and impressive buildings that have stood for centuries together, thus turning architecture into art forms.
-The use of materials – concrete, brick and construction techniques of arches, vaults and domes has an enormous impact and influence of architecture even today.
+The use of materials – concrete, brick, and construction techniques of arches, vaults, and domes have an enormous impact and influence on architecture even today.